Valentine's Day Activity

 Spatial: Give a direction with a spatial aspect (under, over, above)

-- Put the flower under the tree
+- Put the candy under the heart

 Basic: Basic means one-step, simple directions.
 If your child is having trouble, start here!